kubernetes/perf-tests/perflens/README.md

 deliberate: Grafana has no duration axis mode, so an axis labelled `00:00`, `00:30`, `01:00` reads as elapsed time for free.

+The origin, `t=0`, is **ClusterLoader2's first step**, read from the run's `build-log.txt`.
+That is the same event in every run, which is what makes two runs comparable.
+The start of the Prometheus data is not: it is when scraping began, which trails cluster bring-up by a run dependent amount, so anchoring on it would offset two overlaid runs by the difference in their bring-up times.
+Runs whose CL2 log was not collected fall back to the start of scraped data, and `perflens ingest` prints which anchor it used.

+Samples scraped before the test started therefore land *before* the origin, outside the default dashboard window.
+Widen the range to the left to see bring-up.

-The offset is computed once per run, from the earliest `minTime` across its Prometheus snapshot blocks, and every block of the run shifts by the same amount.
+The offset is computed once per run and every block of the run shifts by the same amount.
 Only the origin moves, values and durations are untouched.

 Consequences: